linz/elevation/docs/tiff-compression/README.md

 ## TLDR

-Toitū Te Whenua has decided to store all it's DEM and DSM as `lerc` Cloud optimized geotiffs in `s3://linz-elevation`
+Toitū Te Whenua has decided to store all its DEM and DSM as `lerc` Cloud Optimized GeoTIFFs in `s3://linz-elevation`

 ## Background